JiahuiCai/Blender_Interactive_Motion_Path/readme.rst

 - Left click and drag to alter the motion path at current frame time.
     - If there is a keyframe at the current frame time, the keyframe is adjusted.
     - Otherwise the tangents of the fcurves are adjusted (Refer to the paper above)
+    - It is important to understand that it does not matter which frame-dot you click on the motion path, you are still changing the pose of the character at the CURRENT frame shown in the time line.
+This is intentional as it helps avoid misclick when multiple frame-dots on the motion path are bunched up.
+Read the next feature to find out how to change current frame time directly in the viewport.
     - Useful for giving FK-like interpolation to IK controllers or IK-like interpolation for FK rigs.
 You don't need IK/FK switch anymore.
     - No additional keyframes are added, only the tangents are modified, which gives nice propotional editing behavior by default.